What Does Hinduism Believe About The Soul?

 The soul is a bodiless essence of human beings, according to many religious and philosophical beliefs.
 In many religious texts, it mentions that the actual state of human beings is the soul, but we, because of delusion, never experience it.

-There are many religions that have different faiths and meanings about the soul, but this article discusses what Hindus believes about the soul.
+There are many religions that have different faiths and meanings about the soul, but this article discusses what Hindus believe about the soul.

-But in order to understand what Hinduism say about the soul, we must understand how Hinduism defines the soul.
+But in order to understand what Hinduism says about the soul, we must understand how Hinduism defines the soul.